sidgoyal78/paddle_notes/benchmark/recoginze_digits.md

 ## Task

-We benchmark the inference unit-test corresponding the the "recognize_digits" example.
-Basically the architecture consists of conv2d, pool2d, and fc layers.
+We benchmark the inference unit-test corresponding to the "recognize_digits" example.
+Basically, the architecture consists of conv2d, pool2d, and fc layers.

 ## Hardware specification